 Honda concentrated on simplifying the design this time around, both inside and out, with clean, pared back lines and a focus on user-friendliness.
 One benefit which can be seen both inside and out are the A-pillars, which Honda claims is thinned down from 116mm to just 55mm for excellent visibility at a class-leading 90-degree field of vision, up from 69-degrees previous.

-Interior space should remain as per the previous model, if not better, which means best in the compact hatch class and easily rivalling that of SUVs or sedans a size up.
-For the hybrid though, boot space has shrunk to 3004-litres, which is 50-litres less than before.
+Interior space seems to be equal if not better than before, which means best in the compact hatch class and easily rivalling that of SUVs or sedans a size up.
+For the hybrid though, boot space has shrunk to 304-litres, which is 50-litres less than before.

 It still retains lots of flexibility, though, with the seats folded down it fits 1,205-litres, and it still has the signature Ultra seats which can fold up and out of the way like an MPVs.